Course program “Self-Compassion and Mindful Innovation”

-The radiant, elegant cosmos that we can observe is actually our own consciousness and not something separate from us on the outside.
+“The radiant, elegant cosmos that we can observe is actually our own consciousness and not something separate from us on the outside”

 (Thich Nhat Hanh)

-We will become witnesses and participating actors in the framework of adaptation and resilience of local mountain communities in times of climate change, maybe daring to start befriending any unconscious eco-anxiety and intending to forge a new, loving relationship with our planet Earth and ourselves as part of the Earth and AS nature – remembering that we are not alone and that it needs each and every one of us becoming more aware that we are “active members of Spaceship Earth”.
+We will become witnesses and participating actors in the framework of adaptation and resilience of local mountain communities in times of climate emergence, maybe even daring to start befriending any unconscious eco-anxiety, in order to forge a new, loving relationship with our planet Earth and ourselves as part of the Earth and AS nature – remembering that we are not alone and that it needs each and every one of us becoming more aware that we are “active members of Spaceship Earth”.
 We will be inspired by and further explore the interwovenness of mindfulness, compassion, sensory awareness and body movement, science, systemic design, innovative transformation and mindful dialog practice in an Alpine nature setting.

 Detailed 2021 course descriptions

 We are living in a time, when confusion, loss of control and fear seem to take hold of our minds.
-As an antidote, compassion has become a world-wide imperative: To live well, we need to live well together.
-Compassion helps to broaden our awareness and our respect for ourselves and then also for other living beings; expanding and deepening our relationship with our beloved planet Earth, opening us to our interconnectivity.
-Our strength lies in the wisdom of knowing we cannot live in disconnection, separation from ourselves, each other, the Earth.
-And compassion is not a luxury, it is a necessity, if we are to survive.
-Life is calling us to live it and live it well, fearless and intentional, to not only survive, but to let all life including ourselves thrive.
+(Self-)Compassion can become an antidote: To live well, thrive and care, we need to live well together.
+(Self-)Compassion helps to broaden our awareness and our respect for ourselves and then also for other living beings – expanding and deepening our relationship with our planet Earth, helping us to become aware of our interconnectivity.
+And compassion is not a luxury, it is even a necessity, if we are to survive.
+Life is calling us to live it well, fearless and intentional, to not only survive, but to let all life including ourselves thrive.
 Life is a precious gift.
 Let’s celebrate it!